See Homer Run: Plot

-Production
+Themes and analysis

 In a reference to the "lesser of two evils" justification the public often give when voting for a political party, Homer's campaign slogan for Springfield mayor is "the lesser of 25 evils".

 Laughing Matters: Humor and American Politics in the Media Age cites the episode to illustrate an example of "it's only funny because it's true" humour.
 In the episode Mayor Quimby undergoes a recall election that includes hundreds of questionably-qualified candidates, one of which is Rainer Wolfcastle.
-This obscure joke references actor and bodybuilder Arnold Schwarzenegger (on whom Wolfcastle is based), who won the 2003 California gubernatorial recall election when incumbent governor Gray Davis was recalled.
-Laughing Matters notes that while the plot of the episode is about lack of citizen efficacy and the power of name recognition and popularity, the sophisticated humor for a few serves little comedic purpose".
+This obscure joke references actor and bodybuilder Arnold Schwarzenegger on whom Wolfcastle is based, who won the 2003 California gubernatorial recall election when incumbent governor Gray Davis was recalled.
+Laughing Matters notes that "[w]hile the plot of the episode is about lack of citizen efficacy and the power of name recognition and popularity, the sophisticated humor for a few serves little comedic purpose."

 Reception

+Viewing figures

+The episode earned a 3.7 rating and was watched by 10.31 million viewers, which was the 37th most-watched show that week.

+Critical response

+Colin Jacobson of DVD Movie Guide said it was a "clever episode" with some foreshadowing of the 2016 United States presidential election.

+On Four Finger Discount, Guy Davis and Brendan Dando did not like that an episode focused on Homer and Lisa changed to a political episode with a salamander costume as a distraction.
+They would have preferred a full episode focused on politics.

-Simpsons Confidential cites the episode as an example of "increasingly explicit social and political commentary [that] we are now clubbed over the head with" in the Jean era.
-It says the "single contemporary subject" See Homer Run revolves around is "electoral politics".
+The Simpsons: An Uncensored, Unauthorized History cites the episode as an example of "increasingly explicit social and political commentary [that] we are now clubbed over the head with" in the Jean era.
+It says the "single contemporary subject" the episode revolves around is "electoral politics".

+Awards and nominations

-Stephanie Gillis was nominated for a Writers Guild of America Award for Outstanding Writing in Animation at the 58th Writers Guild of America Awards for her script to this episode.
+Stephanie Gillis was nominated for the Writers Guild of America Award for Outstanding Writing in Animation at the 58th Writers Guild of America Awards for her script to this episode.